 Instructions

 - Preheat the oven and prepare a baking dish: Preheat the oven to 350℉ (177℃).
-Lightly butter a 9 inch by 13 inch baking dish.
+Lightly butter a 9x13-inch baking dish.

-- Add the herb butter sauce to the bread cubes: Add the bread cubes to a large mixing bowl.
+- Add the herb butter sauce to the bread cubes: place the bread cubes in a large mixing bowl.
 Pour the herb butter sauce over the bread cubes.
 Mix together until evenly coated.

 - Whisk the eggs and bone broth: Add the eggs and remaining 1½ cups of bone broth to a small bowl.
 Whisk together until combined.